 In conclusion, the Coquille School District No. 8 continues to be dedicated to academic excellence and financial responsibility.
-We are continuing to be proactive to take advantage of any partnership opportunities that could save the district money.
-The District will start the 17/18 budgeting process in January of 2017 in order to try and get an early idea of what our resources will be.
+We are continuing to be proactive in our entrepreneurial endeavors to take advantage of any opportunities that could help increase the districts revenue.
+The District will start the 18/19 budgeting process in March of 2018 in order to have a better idea of the funding level for the 18/19 year.
 The School District will continue to maintain sound fiscal management and encourage staff at all levels to seek ways to stretch our resources while providing daily opportunities for students to grow personally as well as academically.